Parking Lot Marking by Rose Paving

-A well-marked parking lot directs people safely around the parking area.
-Crosswalks, stop bars, loading-zone markings, and properly marked pickup areas, such as for customers or boarding vehicles, inform pedestrians where they should walk, when to give right-of-way to traffic, and what areas to avoid.
+Parking Lot Marking, when properly applied, directs people safely around the parking area.
+Crosswalks, stop bars, loading-zone markings, and properly-marked pickup areas such as for customers or boarding vehicles, keep everyone safe.
+These markings inform pedestrians where they should walk, when to give right-of-way to traffic, and what areas to avoid.

 A property owner aims to get the most cars possible into a parking lot to maintain cost-effectiveness.
 The right layout and parking lot striping can help meet this goal.